Become An Americorps Partner Site

 High Rocks is one of West Virginia’s AmeriCorps grant host sites.
 Each AmeriCorps host site must apply for an AmeriCorps team of at least 10 members.
 Every year, we write an umbrella AmeriCorps application for all our partner organizations and ourselves.
 We handle the majority of reporting, administrative requirements and compiling performance data across the programs for your AmeriCorps member projects so that you can focus on building effective programs that improve people’s lives and our communities.
 We help you navigate the more obscure reporting and compliance requirements, provide you with the training you need to be successful, and offer limited mentoring on an as-needed basis as you develop a successful multi-year project.

 An AmeriCorps member placed at your site can improve your organization’s capacity to address community needs by doing direct service.
-Currently the High Rocks AmeriCorps Grant’s primary goals are to:
+High Rocks has four main program pillars: Leadership Development, Engagement with Learning, Wellness, and Community Engagement/Volunteerism.
+High Rocks partners and AmeriCorps members will work to build one or more of these areas.
+Currently, the High Rocks AmeriCorps grant’s primary performance measures are to:

 Your project doesn’t have to fall entirely within one of the above categories, but they are our current AmeriCorps grant reporting measures, so we like to help develop projects that have one of these components.
-If you’re working with non-profits, you’re probably working with volunteers.
+For example, if you’re working with non-profits or community members, you’re probably working with volunteers.
 We are happy to talk to you about your organization and the work you do to work towards a potential partnership.

 High Rocks expects all our partner sites to work with us to make the AmeriCorps program a transformational experience for the members, a valuable partnership for your organization and High Rocks, and an effective tool for addressing community needs.
 Your organization will commit to: